chef-boneyard/chef-fundamentals/slides/resources-in-depth/01_slide.md

 .notes These course materials are Copyright © 2010-2012 Opscode, Inc. All rights reserved.
 This work is licensed under a Creative Commons Attribution Share Alike 3.0 United States License.
 To view a copy of this license, visit http://creativecommons.org/licenses/by-sa/3.0/us; or send a letter to Creative Commons, 171 2nd Street, Suite 300, San Francisco, California, 94105, USA.

+# Special Exercise format

+This unit has a special exercise format.
+We will use `shef` to interactively write resources and observe the results.

+Not all resources in the examples will work exactly as written.
+The goal is to understand the syntax and how Chef processes the resource, not to configure specific things on the system.

+Students should be logged into the provided remote target instance rather than their local workstation. `shef` should be started as a privileged user (e.g., `sudo shef`).

+# Shef

+`shef`, the Chef Shell (or Console) operates under different contexts and the prompt indicates the context.

+The "main" context:

+    chef >
+    chef > attributes
+    chef:attributes >
+    chef:attributes > recipe
+    chef:recipe >

+The `help` command is available in all contexts and displays the built-in commands available.

 # Chef Resources

 Remember that Chef Resources have four components.